freakout42/formax/docs/OperatorGuide.md

     The runtime is pure C++ with mostly static variables.
-    This means that the database calls are the only measurable runtimes.
-Bandwidth to the client is thousandfold less compared to web clients.
+    This means that the database calls are the only measurable payload.
+Bandwidth need to the client is thousandfold less compared to web clients and even possible with very low-bandwidth connections like GSM.

  - Sustainability